christophebe/find-main-content/README.md

 const $ = cheerio.load('<html> .... </html>');

+// Return a nice data structure within the main content &
-const html = findContent($); // get the main content in the html format const txt = findContent($, 'txt'); // get the main content in the txt format const md = findContent($, 'md'); // get the main content in the markdown format
+// some extract infos on links, images, headers, title, description, ... const html = findContent($); // get the main content in the html format const txt = findContent($, 'txt'); // get the main content in the txt format const md = findContent($, 'md'); // get the main content in the markdown format